 ROX Solution.
-ROX passive reference dye is supplied in a separate tube at 50 μM concentration.
-It can be added to a whole 2X master mix tube or to individual reaction mixture.
-ROX serves as an internal reference for normalization of the SYBR Green I fluorescent signal when using machines which can detect ROX, e.g. from Applied Biosystems.
-ROX allows for correction of well-to-well variation due to pipetting inaccuracies and fluorescence fluctuations.
-ROX does not participate in PCR and has a different emission spectrum (the excitation/emission maxima are at 580 nm/621 nm, respectively) compared to SYBR Green I. (Refer to a Table 1 to determine the recommended amounts of ROX concentrations for a specific instrument you use).
+ROX passive reference dye is supplied in a separate tube at 50 μ M - concentration.
+It can be added to a whole 2X master mix tube or to individual reaction mixture. - ROX serves as an internal reference for normalization of fluorescent signal when using - machines which can detect ROX, e.g. from Applied Biosystems.
+ROX allows for correction of - well-to-well variation due to pipetting inaccuracies and fluorescence fluctuations.
+ROX does - not participate in PCR and has a different emission spectrum (the excitation/emission maxima - page - are at 580 nm/621 nm, respectively) compared to dyes used for probes.
+(Refer to a Table 1 to determine the recommended amounts of ROX concentrations for a specific instrument you use).